Functionalities available for visiting all items in a complex data structure

 DNA class which does the two roles,

 pull-one method.
 This one is going to be called every time a new iteration occurs, so it must keep the state of the last one.
-A
+An

-$.index property will hold that state across invocations;
+$.index attribute will hold that state across invocations;

 pull-one will check if the end of the chain has been reached and will return the